dask/dask/docs/source/optimize.rst

      'word list has 2 occurrences of apple, out of 7 words')

 As can be seen above, the scheduler computed only the requested outputs (``'print3'`` was never computed).
+This is because we called the ``dask.optimization.cull`` function, which removes the unnecessary tasks from the graph.

+Culling is part of the default optimization pass of almost all collections.
-This is because the scheduler internally calls ``cull``, which removes the unnecessary tasks from the graph.
-Even though this is done internally in the scheduler, it can be beneficial to call it at the start of a series of optimizations to reduce the amount of work done in later steps:
+Often you want to call it somewhat early to reduce the amount of work done in later steps:

 .. code-block:: python